 Either way, if it’s something that has piqued your interest, it’s worth looking into.
 If you’re planning on working from home, this guide is for you.

-Ask your boss if anyone in the company has taken that path and if they would be open to the idea of you working from home.
+Ask your boss if anyone in the company has taken that path and if they are open to the idea of you working from home.
 Be warned, however, most employers are going to want an explanation as to why you’d like to work from your home instead of the office.
-Either has a good reason, or risk being turned down.
+Either you have a good reason, or risk being turned down.